SpiceDB DocumentationGetting StartedInstalling SpiceDBUbuntu/Debian

 Installing SpiceDB on Ubuntu or Debian

-This document outlines how to install SpiceDB for systems running Debian-like Linux distributions (opens in a new tab).
+This document outlines how to install SpiceDB for systems running Debian-like Linux distributions.

 Every release of SpiceDB publishes .deb packages, snap packages, and tarballs for AMD64 and ARM64 Linux.

 Looking for .rpm packages?
-Visit the doc on Installing SpiceDB on RHEL/Centos
+Visit the doc on Installing SpiceDB on RHEL/CentOS

 Installing SpiceDB using apt-get